Last updated: October 30, 2025

 Not every framework has a bridge today.
 If your logging library lacks one, you don’t need to rewrite your code.
 Instead, enrich your logs with trace context and let the Collector do the mapping.

 Most libraries let you inject fields into log output.
-By adding trace_id
+By adding trace_id,

-to each log record, you'll ensure logs can be
+span_id, and trace_flags to each log record, you'll ensure logs can be

 correlated later: